Byzantine Church of Jabalia

-The Byzantine Church of Jabalia in the Gaza Strip, which today is the remains of a Christian church, includes graves and mosaic floors surrounded by marble columns on an area of 850 m2, including 400 m2 paved with mosaics.
+The Byzantine Church of Jabalia in the Gaza Strip, which today is the remains of a Christian basilica church, includes graves and mosaic floors surrounded by marble columns on an area of 850 m2, including 400 m2 paved with mosaics.
 The church was established in the 5th century and was used until the 8th century.

 Location and early history

 The church is located northeast of Gaza City, within the municipal boundaries of the city of Jabalia in the North Gaza Governorate, west of the Salah al-Din Road.
 The church includes a number of inscriptions recording the names of those who contributed to the church.
 The earliest dates to 444 AD, during the reign of the Byzantine Emperor Theodosius II (408–450).
 Another in the baptistry records the names of the artists who laid the mosaic floor in 548-49, Victor and Kosmas.
+When the church was discovered, there was no known contemporary settlement nearby.

 Part of the mosaic pavement was laid at the start of the 8th century, dated by an original inscription.
-The mosaics were deliberately damaged by iconoclasts after 750, during the Abbasid period.
+The mosaics were deliberately damaged by iconoclasts after 750, during the Abbasid period (see Byzantine Iconoclasm and Muslim iconoclasm).
 It is one of 87 known iconoclast churches spread across Israel, Jordan, Palestine and Syria.
 The church's decoration contains a large number of geometric and floral decorations, figure paintings, rural scenes, cooking utensils, domestic animals and predatory animals from Palestine and abroad, and various types of tuna.
 It also includes hunting scenes, rivers, and palm trees.